 - hybrid funds, a mixture of stocks and bonds in the same fund

-Unit investment trusts are similar to closed-end funds except that the portfolio is fixed with the predefined lifetime, generally 2 years or less.
+Unit investment trusts are like closed-end funds except that the portfolio is fixed with the predefined lifetime, generally 2 years or less.
 Shares are called units that trade on stock exchanges.
 Traditionally, UITs held bonds, but many UITs today also hold stocks.
-UITs are organized by sponsors according to trust indentures — similar to bond indentures — which are legal contracts specifying the terms and obligations of the sponsor and the beneficiaries of the trust.
+UITs are organized by sponsors according to trust indentures — like bond indentures — which are legal contracts specifying the terms and obligations of the sponsor and the beneficiaries of the trust.

 Exchange-traded funds are much like closed-end funds, in that ETF shares represent a portfolios of securities that are traded on a stock exchange.
 However, ETFs use arbitrage to maintain the net asset value of the fund with the underlying securities.
 Hence, ETFs rarely sell at a substantial premium or discount to their net asset values.
 ETFs are also highly tax efficient because ETFs are not forced to sell securities to redeem their shares to withdrawing investors.
 They also charge very low fees, since most of them are based on an index.